AcalaNetwork/hardhat-tutorials/hello-world/README.md

 mkdir test && touch test/HelloWorld.js
 ```

-On the first line of the test, import the `expect` from `chai` dependency:
+On the first line of the test, import the `expect` from `chai` dependency and
+`calcEthereumTransactionParams` from `eth-providers`.
+We also set two constants to be used within
+the tests:

 ```
 const { expect } = require("chai");
+const { calcEthereumTransactionParams } = require("@acala-network/eth-providers");

+const txFeePerGas = '199999946752';
+const storageByteDeposit = '100000000000000';
 ```

 We will be wrapping oru test within a `describe` block, so add it below the import statement: